-Linear algebra and numerical functions such as fft, \ (mldivide), eig, svd, and sort are multithreaded in MATLAB.
-Multithreaded computations have been on by default in MATLAB since Release 2008a.
-These functions automatically execute on multiple computational threads in a single MATLAB session, allowing them to execute faster on multicore-enabled machines.
+Since Release R2008a, linear algebra and multithreaded computations have been enabled by default; numerical functions such as chol, inv, linsolve, lu, qr, fft, \ (mldivide), eig, svd, and sort, among others, are multithreaded in MATLAB.
+These functions automatically execute on multiple computational threads in a single MATLAB session, allowing them to execute faster on multicore machines.
 Additionally, many functions in Image Processing Toolbox™ are multithreaded.

-You can run multiple MATLAB workers (MATLAB computational engines) on a single machine to execute applications in parallel, with Parallel Computing Toolbox™.
-This approach allows you more control over the parallelism than with built-in multithreading, and is often used for coarser grained problems such as running parameter sweeps in parallel.
+Multiprocessing using MATLAB workers allows you more control over the parallelism than with built-in multithreading, and is often used for coarse-grained problems, such as running parameter sweeps in parallel.

 With Parallel Computing Toolbox™, you can start and use multiple MATLAB workers (MATLAB process that runs in the background as part of the toolbox) to take advantage of multiple cores on a single multicore machine and execute applications in parallel.
 You can also control the number of threads per worker.
 The default on your local machine is typically one worker per physical CPU core and a single computational thread per worker.

 You can use programming constructs such as parallel for-loops (parfor) and batch to automatically divide tasks and assign them to workers to execute the computations in parallel with minimal programming effort.
 Without changing the code further, you can also scale the same applications that use MATLAB workers to a computer cluster, grid, or cloud, using MATLAB Distributed Computing Server™.